risk-of-thunder/R2API/R2API.Skins/README.md

 ## Changelog

+### `1.4.7`

+* Fix IDRS issues when adding skin-specific overrides under certain conditions.
+* Fix IDRS issues related to async skin application by refreshing item displays when a skin with a custom IDRS is applied.

 ### `1.4.6`

 * Fix IDRS issues related to async skin application by refreshing item displays when a skin with a custom IDRS is applied.